edoardomazzella/CarND-Behavioral-Cloning-P4/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I used the data set already present in the workspace without using the simulator for collecting more data.
+Here is an example of the center, left and right camera images in a line of the provided data set:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

 ![alt text][image3]
 ![alt text][image4]

+To augment the data sat, I also flipped images and angles thinking that this would improve the performances of my model and teach it to front left and right curves in the same way.

 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

 ![alt text][image6]
-![alt text][image7]

-Etc ....

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...